tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

   resources.
 In such a case, the path is configured in 'compute-only' mode to distinguish it from the default behavior.
-A 'compute-only' path is configured as a usual with the associated per path constraint(s) and properties on a device or controller.
-The device or controller computes the feasible path(s) subject to configured constraints.
+A 'compute-only' path is configured as a usual with the associated per path constraint(s) and properties on a device or TE controller.
+The device or TE controller computes the feasible path(s) subject to configured constraints.
 A client may query the 'compute-only' computed path properties 'on-demand', or alternatively, can subscribe to be notified of computed path(s) and whenever the path properties change.